josswe26/noplast/TESTING.md

 #### As a site admin, I want shoppers to be able to provide their contact information to be able to reach out to them with information and offers.

 * A newsletter subscription form had been added to the website footer, making it available for the shoppers across the whole website.

+## Code Validation

+### HTML

+* No errors were returned when passing through the [W3C Markup Validator](https://validator.w3.org/) validator.
+However, managed to find a stray end tag div in toast_success.html which was fixed.

+### CSS
+* [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) found no errors on my CSS files.

+### Python

+Pylint was used continuously during the development process to analyze the Python code for programming errors.

+The code was then checked for errors via the terminal command "python3 -m flake8".
+This returned a number of whitespace and indentation errors which were rectified where possible.
+(The unfixed errors were situated in root files such as .vscode/artictern)

+Other errors regarding unused imports were corrected by removing the unnecessary files.

+### Javascript

+* [JSHint](https://jshint.com/) found a total of 6 warnings concerning missing or unnecessary semicolons.
+These warnings were corrected.